 WordPress, which started as a blogging tool, has now fully evolved into a powerful Content Management System (CMS).
-It is beginner-friendly and capable of creating any type of websites, now powering more than 40% of all the websites on the Internet!
-Also, WordPress is the leader in the CMS market, with a share of 64% of all the CMS-powered websites.
+It is beginner-friendly and capable of creating any type of website, now powering more than 40% of all the websites on the Internet!
+Also, WordPress is the leader in the CMS market, with a share of 64% of all CMS-powered websites.

 WordPress, being the most popular CMS, and most-used website builder in the world, has become the ideal choice for hacking, and other security-related threats.
 Hackers target WordPress websites daily and even succeed at times.
 In fact,

 Hackers make 90,000 attacks per minute on WordPress websites.

 Does this mean WordPress websites are unsafe in general?

 No!
 Not at all.
 This case of WordPress websites being the primary target for hackers is mostly because of the users’ actions.
 Studies suggest that most users fail to update their WordPress plugins and some even fail to update WordPress as a whole.
 This leads to several security loopholes that are potential entry points for hackers.

 So, even though hosting providers come up with basic security features, you need to ensure your WordPress website security.
 And you can easily do that by following the security measures and using the necessary plugins on your website.
 But before going into the ways to improve web security, let us have a brief look at why your website security is Important.

 Well, there is the obvious reason for your website data getting stolen by hackers.
 Along with that, there are two more important reasons why you need to improve your WordPress website security right away.